Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 2. Fields:

-   - **date**: type date
+   - **date**: type date > now()

    - **waterbody**: type string

-   - **length_m**: type decimal
+   - **length_m**: type decimal > $length(geometry)

-4. Run the 'Points along geometry' tool with a distance of 5m.
+4. Run the 'Points along geometry' tool using your valley_bottom.shp as an input and a distance of 5m.
 Leave the output as a temporary layer.

 5. Use this new points temporary layer as the input for the "Voronoi polygons tool"

 6. Using the snapping and trace tools in QGIS, digitize the line that runs down the center of the valley bottom.

-What is this layer?
-This line shows the center of the valley bottom.
-This can be used in conjunction with ac_centerline to determine sinuosity.
+<u> What is this layer? </u> This line shows the center of the valley bottom.
+This can be used to determine sinuosity.
 It's useful for data processing after digitizing

 #### Lines of Evidence: